Yuralitv1982/git_hook_nodejs/README.md

 # git_hook_nodejs

-nodejs application with husky and commitlint
+nodejs application with husky and commit lint

+this version of husky work different